 Undeliverable Item Notice from Japan Post?
 Here’s What to Do

-Have you received an undeliverable item notice in your mail?
+Have you ever received an undeliverable item notice in your mailbox?

 Here's a translation of Japan Post's undeliverable item notice